2025 - Festival of Lights in downtown Riverside

 33rd annual Festival of Lights in Riverside

-This year, 2025, marks the 33rd year for the annual Festival of Lights surrounding the Mission Inn hotel in downtown Riverside.
+This year, 2025, marks the 33rd year for the annual Festival of Lights surrounding the Mission Inn in downtown Riverside.
 It also marks the first Festival following the death of Mission Inn owner, Duane R Roberts, who passed away on November 1.

 Helping to round out the festivities are several holiday-related vendors and performances, including a small ice skating rink and carnival area.
 Most of the shops/boutiques, coffee cafes, restaurants, and bars in the event area remain open for extended hours.

-The event, which has won several national awards over the years, owes its existence to Roberts, a Riverside businessman who purchased the Mission Inn — at a highly discounted rate — from Chemical Bank of New York in December 1992.
+The event, which has won several national awards over the years, owes its existence to Roberts, a Riverside businessman and investor who purchased the Mission Inn — at a highly discounted rate — from Chemical Bank of New York in December 1992.

 “This was by far the toughest and most complex rehabilitation project we’ve ever done–and we’ve done 300 across the nation,” said Maureen McAvey, director of development for the Carley Capital Group.
 “We had every example of structural failure imaginable in this building.”